moj-analytical-services/user-guidance/source/documentation/get-started.md

 ## Access the Analytical Platform

 The main entry point to the Analytical Platform is the [control panel](https://controlpanel.services.alpha.mojanalytics.xyz).
-If you are a new member of the organisation and/or using the platform for the first time, please use the [control panel for EKS-based analytical platform](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
+If you are a new member of the organisation, are using the platform for the first time or have been upgrade to the new infrastructure, please use the [control panel for EKS-based analytical platform](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
 From here, you can access RStudio and JupyterLab and can manage your warehouse data sources.

 If you're going to use RStudio or Jupyter then the next step should be: